Giant Parramatta grass

 - Seeds set throughout frost-free period of the year.

 - Produces up to 85,000 seeds per square metre each year with initial seed viability of about 90%.

 - Seeds can remain viable for up to 10 years.

 - Invades pastures and replaces more productive types of grass, especially after overgrazing or soil disturbance.

 - Causes loss in carrying capacity and decreased production by up to 80%.

 - Mature leaf blades are tough and difficult for cattle to graze.

 - Loosens teeth of grazing cattle and horses.

 How it is spread

-- Spread by livestock, feral and native animals, vehicles, machinery and fast-flowing water.
+- Spread by livestock, invasive and native animals, vehicles, machinery and fast-flowing water.